November 27, 2019

 March 23, 2019

-I'm working on another Centennarian Quilt ... this one for the mother of a friend's friend.
+I'm working on another Centennarian Quilt ... this one for the mother of my friend Wendy's friend.
 Front and Back sides are finished and now waiting for me to make the sandwich (with Warm and Natural cotton batting), quilt, bind and label it.

 March 19, 2019